Irving Glickman: Career

 In 1965, Glickman proposed a theory involving the relation of occlusal trauma to periodontal disease which led to further research in animal models.

+Philanthropy

+Glickman served as the chairman of the Combined Jewish Philanthropies (CJP) of Boston.

 Personal life and death

 In 1954, Glickman married his student, Violeta Arboleda.
 Violeta had five sisters including Esmeralda, and Mireya.
 Glickman and Arboleda had a son, Alan, and a daughter, Denise.

+He died on October 2, 1972 at Tufts–New England Medical Center in Boston.

 Legacy

 In January 2012, Tufts University School of Dental Medicine dedicated the periodontology library to Glickman, naming it in his honor.